-The presentation of these awards is intended to be an incentive for the continued pursuit of excellence.
+The presentation of these awards is intended to be an incentive for the continued pursuit of excellence..

-In November 2017, a call for entries is sent to a wide cross section of the television sports community.
+In November 2018, a call for entries is sent to a wide cross section of the television sports community.

 Networks, cable, syndicators, and time buy or barter producers are limited in the number of submissions in the program (4), feature (4), and special classification – innovation (4) categories.

 There is no limit in the Documentary, Personality and New Media categories, the Promotion category or the Craft categories.

 Individual crafts persons may submit in the craft categories

 The final deadline for entries in the Outstanding Short Sports Documentary, Outstanding Long Sports Documentary and Outstanding Serialized Sports Documentary categories is the close of business (5:00 PM EST) on Thursday, January 24, 2019.

-category must be started on line no later than the close of business (5:00 PM EST) Thursday, January 25, 2018.
+Entries in the Outstanding Edited Sports Event Coverage and Outstanding Edited Sports Special or Series categories must be started on line no later than the close of business (5:00 PM EST) Thursday, January 24, 2019.

-The final deadline for all other entries is the close of business (5:00 PM EST) on Thursday, February 8, 2018.
+The final deadline for all other entries is the close of business (5:00 PM EST) on Thursday, February 7, 2019.